Galveston

 The two photographs of the Pavilion below were taken concurrently.
 On the left a crowd gathers for an occasion for which a scaffold has been erected on the beach.
 On the right*, presumably later as the crowd has grown, we can see a high-wire performance.

-* This photograph is sometimes shown reversed, but the towers of the building were on the left when viewed from the beach.
+* This photograph is sometimes shown incorrectly reversed; the towers of the building were on the left when viewed from the beach.

 Accommodation